mcrosson/digital-art-composition-book/Notes/__Using The Vault.md

 This will automatically move attachments and update links when a note is moved between folders.
 This is especially helpful as a note moves through the various state/status folders.

-You can disable this functionality by disabling the `Import Attachments+` community plugin.
+You can disable this functionality by disabling the `Consistent Attachments and Links` and  `Custom Attachment Location` community plugins.

 ## Folder Indexes

+### Important

+Please note *all* folder indexes *must* be excluded from the `Consistent Attachments and Links` plugin (if enabled).
+These folder indexes can create an infinite loop situation when the attachment automatic management is triggered.

+This is particularly problematic when running the `Reorganize Vault` command.

 ### Attachment Folders